-As disclosed above, the Portfolio typically aims to create returns through long exposure to the assets mentioned, however, it may also seek to apply a long/short investment strategy and may take full advantage of the ability to invest in derivatives providing long and "synthetic short" positions through the use of the use of forwards, futures, options and swaps (as referenced below).
-The Portfolio's market exposure may vary in time and typically range from between 30% to 200% for long positions and 0% to

-100% for short positions of the Net Asset Value of the Portfolio, depending on the Investment Manager's analysis of the prevailing market conditions and considered in light of the investment objective of the Portfolio.
+As disclosed above, the Portfolio typically aims to create returns through long exposure to the assets mentioned, however, it may also seek to apply a long/short investment strategy and may take full advantage of the ability to invest in derivatives providing long and "synthetic short" positions through the use of forwards, futures, options and swaps (as referenced below).
+The Portfolio's market exposure may vary in time and typically range from between 70% to 150% for long positions and 0% to 50% for short positions of the Net Asset Value of the Portfolio, depending on the Investment Manager's analysis of the prevailing market conditions and considered in light of the investment objective of the Portfolio.
 These ranges are not limits and the actual exposures may from time to time fall outside these estimated ranges.